uc-cdis/gen3.org/gen3/docs/gen3-resources/user-guide/search.md

 # Searching and Exploring Structured Data
 The data in a Gen3 data commons can be browsed and downloaded using several different methods.
 The following general documentation will cover some standard methods of data access in a Gen3 data commons.
 Ultimately, however, the methods of data access offered in a Gen3 data commons is determined by agreements made between the data commons’ sponsors and data contributors.

 Various levels of data access can be configured in a Gen3 data commons using the Gen3 Framework Services.
-If open access data is hosted, a data commons can be configured to allow anonymous access to data, which means users can explore data without logging in.
+If open-access data is hosted, a data commons can be configured to allow anonymous access to metadata or structured data, which means users can explore data without logging in.
 This is the case for the [Gen3 Data Hub][Gen3 Data Hub].

-In cases where data is controlled access, typically external users will receive instructions on how to access data and may be required to sign a DUA (Data Use Agreement) legal document.
+However, even in the Gen3 Data Hub where there is no required Data Use Agreement (DUA), users must still login to generate a token in order to download the open-access files.
+In cases where data is controlled access or otherwise protected, users will typically receive instructions on how to access data and may be required to sign a DUA legal document or perhaps signify approval of some terms of use within the portal.

 The following sections provide details on how to explore and access data from within the data commons website and from the command-line by sending requests to the Gen3 open APIs.

-[//]: # (Alex: I would like to see this ordered like this Data Discovery -> Data Access Approval - if controlled data -> Data Exploration.
-I would like to promote using the Gen3 Discovery page as the initial place to find data as that's it's intended purpose.)

-[//]: # (Alex: I started thinking through user "questions" and relating them to particular groups of endpoints in our API and thinking through how users would expect to move between parts of the product.
-It's old and maybe needs some dust removed, but it was done while thinking through the idea of the Data Lake.
-The relevant section of the feature doc is here: https://docs.google.com/document/d/1UjQjvUuasmfe_5iaEfqjFzLTHsC-8EXXNYCSyP0-k_s/edit?tab=t.0#heading=h.xp6x9p5szrmw)

 ## Searching for Data from the Data Portal
 Gen3 offers a data portal service that creates a website with graphical tools for performing the basic functionality of a data commons, like browsing data in projects, building patient cohorts across projects, downloading metadata or data files for cohorts, and building database queries.